WildlifeDatasets/wildlife-datasets/docs/tutorial_datasets.md

     dataset = datasets.MacaqueFaces(root='data/MacaqueFaces')

 Since this a subclass of the `DatasetFactory` parent class, it inherits all the methods and attributes listed in its [documentation](reference_datasets.md).
-Its main componenets is the pandas dataframe of all samples
+Its main component is the [pandas dataframe](../dataframe) of all samples

     dataset.df